Installation

 2. The django-daiquiri library, which is centrally maintained, and which is installed as a packacge using pip.

 3. The application database to store the content, which is generated by the users of your Daiquiri installation.
-Currently, we support PostgreSQL, MySQL, MariaDB, and SQLite.
+Currently, we support PostgreSQL and MySQL (deprecated).

 4. A (bigger) scientific database, where the actual science data is stored.
-This can be MySQL, MariaDB, or PostgreSQL.
+This can be PostgreSQL and MySQL (deprecated).

 5. A directory on your filesystem with static files to be downloaded.